vlopezj/coq-course/README.md

 # Take part!

+In no particular order:

 + Add your name to the list of participants.
 Just **[edit this file online][edit]** and send a pull request!
++ Suggest topics, reference books and exercises!
+As above, [edit this file][edit] and pull request.
 + Join us on the IRC channel!
 + You can also e-mail <victor@lopezjuan.com> with questions, issues and patches.